 Assessment

-SAP has made a more coordinated MCP push than most enterprise software vendors of its scale.
-All four official servers launched in the same release window, all Apache-2.0, all targeting a coherent developer workflow.
-The UI5 MCP Server is the strongest of the group — actively maintained, meaningful tool count, solving a concrete pain point (API hallucination).
-The CAP server is architecturally sound despite being early-stage.
+SAP has made a more coordinated MCP push than any enterprise software vendor of comparable scale.
+The four open-source servers (UI5, CAP, Fiori, MDK) launched in a tight window in 2025, all Apache-2.0, targeting a coherent developer workflow.
+The UI5 MCP Server is the strongest of the open-source group — actively maintained, meaningful tool count, solving a concrete pain point (SAPUI5 API hallucination).
+The CAP server is architecturally sound.
 Fiori and MDK are more specialized but complete for their audiences.